Abdullah bin Saud Al Saud: Reasons for his execution

 In 1802, during the Wahhabi sack of Karbala, the mausoleum of Husayn ibn Ali was desecrated by the army of Abdullah bin Saud, causing anger and shock in the Muslim world.
-As a result, the Ottoman authorities found themselves in a situation that they had to punish the Saudis for their crimes.
-The guardian of Islam's religious places was the Turkish-Ottoman Caliph in Constantinople, Mahmud II, who ordered that an Egyptian force be sent to the Arabian Peninsula to defeat Abdullah bin Saud and his allies.
+As a result, the Ottoman authorities saw themselves in a situation that they had to punish the Saudis for their acts.
+The guardian of Islam's religious places was the Ottoman Sultan in Constantinople, Mahmud II, who ordered that an Egyptian force be sent to the Arabian Peninsula to defeat Abdullah bin Saud and his allies.
 In 1818, an Egyptian army led by Ibrahim Pasha led a siege on their capital, Diriyah, in Najd.
 Abdullah eventually surrendered.
 Abdullah bin Saud was taken along with two of his supporters who were then sent to Cairo and then to Constantinople where they were executed on the orders of Mahmud II.